Safeguarding and Prevent

 Sometimes we need to share information and work in partnership with other agencies, when there are concerns about a child’s welfare.
 We will ensure that our concerns about our children are discussed with their parents/carers first - unless we have reason to believe that this would be contrary to their welfare.

-Marilyn Hawes has gone the mile & beyond in her passion for preventing grooming in child sexual abuse and child sexual exploitation, due to the fact her own children were sexually abused by her former boss!
+Marilyn Hawes has gone the mile & beyond in her passion for preventing grooming in child sexual abuse and child sexual exploitation, due to her personal experiences.
+She has felt the pain and damage caused by abuse and is determined in her mission to prevent abuse from happening.

 Marilyn has funded a lot of the organisation out of her own pocket, saying her passion for this cause far out weighs the sacrifices - knowing the chance of any child being saved from abuse.